alfredgu001324/MapBEVPrediction/README.md

 # MapBEVPrediction
 This repository contains the official implementation of [Accelerating Online Mapping and Behavior Prediction via Direct BEV Feature Attention](https://arxiv.org/abs/2407.06683) published in ECCV 2024.

-**Note:** This is an untested version.
-Most of the code are adopted from my previous work.
-Let me know if any (very likely) bugs appear and I will fix it ASAP.
-Will try to run this from scratch hopefully soon (still at internship so time is not guaranteed :( ).
-Thank you so much for your interest and support!!

 ![](assets/flowchart.png)

 ## Getting Started